zyn-org/zyn/README.md

 - **🔌 Additional Protocol Transports**: Support for WebSocket and other transport layers
 - **⚡ Performance Optimizations**: Continued improvements to throughput and latency

-Want to influence the roadmap?
-Join the conversation in [GitHub Discussions](https://github.com/zyn-org/zyn/discussions)!

 ## 📞 Community

 - **Issues**: [GitHub Issues](https://github.com/zyn-org/zyn/issues)